nikhilsingh7777/GoogleDeveloper_Student_club-FirefoxExtension/README.md

 ## Overview
 **Custom Input Box Everywhere** is a Firefox browser extension designed to revolutionize how you interact with text input fields on the web.
 Tired of scrolling to find input boxes stuck at the bottom of a page?
 This extension brings the input box to you—either as a header bar or a central popup—ensuring a focus-friendly typing experience.
 Built for the **GDSC Summer '25** project, this extension combines innovative UX design with powerful functionality, including two modes: **Habit Mode** for seamless input syncing and **Advanced Mode** for AI-powered CSS customization.
+This browser extension enhances typing UX by introducing a smart floating input box that syncs seamlessly with any focused field.
+It features two modes: Habit Mode for real-time synced typing, and Advanced Mode for applying AI-powered CSS customization or input summarization using an LLM API.
+The extension is fully controllable via keyboard shortcuts, making it fast, accessible, and distraction-free.
+Designed especially for platforms like Gmail where native input positions often disrupt user flow.

 ---
 ## Features